John Young (advisor): Life

-In battles such as the Battle of Nuʻuanu, when the army of Kamehameha conquered Oʻahu, Young had charge of the cannon.
+In battles such as the Battle of Nuʻuanu, when Kamehameha's army conquered Oʻahu, Young was in charge of the cannon.
 He is credited with firing the shot that put an end to Kaʻiana, who had seceded from the invading army en route and joined Kalanikūpule, king of Oʻahu and Maui.
-At the close of this contest, when Kamehameha was called back to Hawaiʻi island to suppress the rebellion of Namakaeha, Young was left on Oʻahu to adjust the new regime's affairs, then with a number of foreigners who also joined Kamehameha at Hawaiʻi island.
+At the close of this contest, when Kamehameha was called back to Hawaiʻi island to suppress the rebellion of Namakeha, Young was left on Oʻahu to adjust the new regime's affairs, then with a number of foreigners who also joined Kamehameha at Hawaiʻi island.
 Beginning about 1800 or 1802, he was appointed as the Royal Governor of Hawaii island after chief Mokuhia, whom Kamehameha had picked, was murdered by a rival.
 This included his superintendency of tax gatherings when he returned to Kawaihae.

-Young acted as interpreter for many English speaking visitors, and sowed the seeds of Christianity in Hawaii.
+Young acted as interpreter for many English-speaking visitors, and sowed the seeds of Christianity in Hawaii.
 When Captain Vancouver visited the island during the Vancouver Expedition in 1793, he offered to take Young and Davis back to Britain.
-But they were already content with their island life and refused the offer.
+But they were content with their island life and refused the offer.
 Naturalist Archibald Menzies left seeds and plants such as citrus fruit in his care.
 He helped mediate a treaty with Britain in 1794, and coordinated the building of the first large European-style ships.

 In 1803, Richard Cleveland, of the American ship Lelia Byrd, left a mare with foal with Young in Kawaihae.
-This was the first horse ever seen in the islands, and led eventually to the establishment of Parker Ranch.
+This was the first horse ever seen in the islands, and led to the establishment of Parker Ranch.
 He took the first horses and cattle to Honolulu in 1809.

 Young lived near Kealakekua Bay probably until about 1819, when Kamehameha I died.

-Young built the first European-style house on the island of Hawaiʻi, and its ruins are still to be seen at the Puʻukoholā Heiau National Historic Site near the town of Kawaihae.
+Young built the first European-style house on the island of Hawaiʻi, and its ruins are still at the Puʻukoholā Heiau National Historic Site near Kawaihae.
 It was made of stone and Young had no tools but a hatchet and a wooden trowel.
 He made the door with a hatchet, hewing it out of a koa tree slab.
 He whitewashed the house with lime made from white coral fished from the sea.

 Lucy Goodale Thurston, in her story of her life as a missionary in Hawaii, described Young:

-He was one of the few close friends to be at Kamehameha's side when he died in 1819 at Kamakahonu.
+He was one of the few close friends at Kamehameha's side when he died in 1819 at Kamakahonu.